Exa1ted-dev/BULLBOT-AI/README.md

 # BULLBOT Misinformation Detection Bot

-AI bot that combats misinformation by scraping Reddit posts and fact checking fake news.
+AI bot that combats misinformation by scraping Reddit and fact checking false or misleading posts.